 PVTIME - Today, the 2019 China PV Industry Association Annual Conference was held in Shenzhen, China.
 Wang Bohua, Vice Chairman and Secretary General of China Photovoltaic Industry Association, gave a speech that summarized China’s PV developments in 2019, provided an outlook of the photovoltaic industry, analyzed the current photovoltaic market and made predictions for the industry.

 State of China's PV market in the first three quarters of 2019

-In the first three quarters of 2019, China’s cumulative installed capacity of renewable energy was 764GW, cumulative installed capacity of photovoltaics was 190GW, and the cumulative photovoltaic capacity by year end will exceed 200GW.
+In the first three quarters of 2019, China's cumulative installed capacity of renewable energy was 764GW, the cumulative installed capacity of photovoltaics was 190GW, and the cumulative photovoltaic capacity by year end will exceed 200GW.

 From January to October, China's newly installed photovoltaic capacity was around 17.5GW.
 In addition, in the first three quarters, the country's photovoltaic power generation amounted to 171.5 billion kWh, a year-on-year increase of 28%.

 In 2019, the production concentration of China's photovoltaic enterprises further increased.
 In October, the output of 100,000-ton capable enterprises was 30,700 tons, accounting for 97.2% of the total domestic output.

 The newly increased production capacity is mainly due to the production of monocrystalline silicon, which is distributed in Ningxia, Inner Mongolia, Yunnan, and other low-cost areas.
 The production capacity of monocrystalline wafers expanded significantly, with the total production capacity of LONGi and Zhonghuan Semiconductor increasing by 48%.

 The industrial conversion efficiency of the P-PERC cell continued to increase, generally reaching 22.2% -22.4%, with the leading enterprises reaching more than 22.6%.